logo

 Jared Weisfeld

-Hey Joe it's Jared.
-So on the retail side I think encouragingly at the largest retailers in the country inventory positions have improved for the last seven quarters with revenue growth in excess inventory dollar growth.
-So I certainly think that the potential for restocking certainly is there if the consumer shows up.
-And similarly on the industrial side both retail and industrial volumes were down year over year on the quarter.
-Industrial I'm sure you've seen industrial ISM with respect to the new orders component continues to decline here.
-So that's been impacted by the weakness.
-Our industrial volumes have been impacted by the weakness in the overall sector as well.
-But to your point right both of those sectors of the economy are influenced by interest rate movements and we shall see in terms of what that means going forward.
-But I think both importantly the inventory positions for a lot of our large customers are the healthiest they've been in in a long time.
+Hey, Joe, it's Jared.
+So on the retail side, you know, I think encouragingly, At the largest retailers in the country, inventory positions have improved for the last seven quarters with revenue growth in excess of inventory dollar growth.
+So I certainly think that, you know, the potential for restocking certainly is there if the consumer shows up.
+And similarly on the industrial side, you know, both retail and industrial volumes were down year-over-year on the quarter.
+Industrial, I'm sure you've seen, industrial ISM with respect to the new orders component continues to decline here. that's been impacted by the weakness.
+Our industrial items have been impacted by the weakness in the overall sector as well.
+But to your point, right, both of those sectors of the economy are influenced by interest rate movements, and we shall see in terms of what that means going forward.
+But I think both, importantly, the inventory positions for a lot of our large customers are the healthiest they've been in in a long time.

 speaker